SORSE/sorse.github.io/README.md

   to do so).
 You must contribute via pull request
 - we always require a review from another person (four-eye-principle)
 - assign issues and pull request to applicable milestones, labels and projects.
-- if your working on an issue or PR, assign it to you!
+- if you're working on an issue or PR, assign it to you!
 If you are not working on it anymore, remove your assignment from the PR, either because you are finished or because you don't have the time to do more, unassign yourself and ideally leave a message that someone else should take over.